opendata-swiss/eCH-0285-Use-of-controlled-vocabularies/document/10_licences.md

 ## Usage Note a
 * Licences *should* be provided for each [Distribution](https://semiceu.github.io/DCAT-AP/releases/3.0.0/#Distribution).
 * Licenses *may* also be specified for a [DataService](https://semiceu.github.io/DCAT-AP/releases/3.0.0/#DataService) or [Catalogue](https://semiceu.github.io/DCAT-AP/releases/3.0.0/#Catalogue).
 In such cases, it is highly recommended that the Catalog/DataService and its contained Distributions share the same license to avoid legal conflics.
-* The [VOCAB-CH-LICENSE](https://www.dcat-ap.ch/vocabulary/licenses/20240716.html) controlled vocabulary is **mandatory** for all datasets produced by administrative units of the Swiss Confederacy.
+* The [VOCAB-CH-LICENSE](https://www.dcat-ap.ch/vocabulary/licenses/20240716.html) controlled vocabulary is mandatory (MUST) for all datasets produced by administrative units of the Swiss Confederacy on.
 However, both the [VOCAB-CH-LICENSE](https://www.dcat-ap.ch/vocabulary/licenses/20240716.html) and the [SPDX License List](https://spdx.org/licenses/) are valid licensing options in DCAT-AP CH.

 * Multiple licenses may be listed if applicable.